Month: February 2014

 Looking For More BEEF Recipes?

-You can find all of my beef recipes in the Recipe Index, located at the top of the page.
-These recipes include:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have some delicious recipes featuring beef to choose from, including:

 Facebook page: The Grateful Girl Cooks!

-Author's signatureRecipe Adapted from “Hungry Girl To The Max-The Guilt-Free Cookbook, by Lisa Lillien, published 2012.
+Author's signatureRecipe Adapted from “Hungry Girl To The Max-The Guilt-Free Cookbook”, by Lisa Lillien, published in 2012.

 ↓↓ PRINTABLE RECIPE BELOW ↓↓